-Examination and Interpretation
+Examination and interpretation

-Are lachrymator compounds found in pepper spray dispensers.
-The CAP and DHC in pepper spray typically come from oleoresin capsicum (OC).
-OC is an extract of hot peppers.
-Condiment hot-sauces such as “Tabasco” may also contain CAP and DHC.
+Capsaicin (CAP) and Dihydrocapsaicin (DHC): lachrymator components of pepper spray.
+CAP and DHC are usually derived typically come from oleoresin capsicum, an extract of hot peppers.
+Condiment hot-sauces such as Tabasco may also contain CAP and DHC as minor ingredients.

-The lachrymator commonly referred to as mace.
+Chloroacetophenone: the lachrymator commonly referred to as mace.